AstrobioMike/AstrobioMike.github.io/unix/things-I-like-to-have-set-up.md

 <hr style="height:10px; visibility:hidden;" />

 ## How we can change it
 This prompt is held in a variable called `PS1`, which is typically set in the `~/.bashrc` file (if in a `bash` shell, see note [above](/unix/things-I-like-to-have-set-up#what-is-a-start-up-file)).
-And in many systems, the part that handles it will look something like this initially:
+We could just change that variable if we only wanted to change it for the current session, but to change it for good, we should alter it in the `~/.bashrc` file.
+In many systems, the part that handles it will look something like this initially:

 ```bash
 if [ "$color_prompt" = yes ]; then